Alex3DLabs/Klipper_Configs/Voron/ReadMe.md

 # The Voron printers that I currently have are:

-Voron 0 includes configs for both v0.1 & v0.2
+Voron 0 includes configs for both v0.1, v0.2 and V0.2 R1

 Voron 2.4 R2